-Parts of this walk can be muddy or wet underfoot in some seasons.
+Parts of this walk can be muddy or wet underfoot.

 This is one of a series of 8 circular walks on the River Ver and part of the 17 mile long linear, River Ver Trail.
 You can also use the OS Explorer Map 182 to find your way around the Valley.
-For lots more photos, memories, information and copies of the other walks go to www.riverver.co.uk
+For other walks in the series visit www.riverver.co.uk